-Which is more that General Motors, Ford, and Fiat Chrysler combined, or eight times Lyft’s current valuation at $15 billion.
+Which is more than General Motors, Ford, and Fiat Chrysler combined, or eight times Lyft’s current valuation at $15 billion.

 Let us understand their current financial stand in the market.

 Uber is dealing with low growth since the data breach disaster and the controversial CEO resigning from Uber.
-It saw profits in first quarter of 2018, that too after inclusion of proceeds from the sale of assets in Russia and Southeast Asia.
-In second quarter they incurred net loss of $891 million.
+It saw profits in the first quarter of 2018, that too after inclusion of proceeds from the sale of assets in Russia and Southeast Asia.
+In the second quarter, they incurred a net loss of $891 million.

 The reason for slower growth rate can also be Uber moving to different ventures like food delivery simultaneously than their core function of providing rides to customers.

 Overall, as 2017 was not really a very profitable year for Uber and it got reflected on its growth rate in 2018.
 Considering all the whirlpool of scams it fell into, it might take some time for the general public to move on from the entire scenario.